 Gina joined ODA as a Program Coordinator at Cleveland Heights High School and with demonstrated leadership is now the Family Program Manager.
 Gina continues to maintain relationships with staff and families through encouraging parental involvement and family communication.

-Gina is wholeheartedly dedicated to empowering all members of society and educating youth on making positive choices.
-She has embraced the ODA mission to “protect, inspire, nurture and challenge” youth in a deepened way that will promote life-long learning with the scholars while engaging their families.
+Gina enjoys using some of her free time to provide youth mentorship and support community health projects.
+She is wholeheartedly dedicated to empowering all members of society and educating individuals on making positive choices.
+Gina has embraced the ODA mission to “protect, inspire, nurture and challenge” with efforts to promote life-long learning within the youth and their families.